anoma/nspec/docs/tutorial/engines/template/engine_dynamics.juvix.md

     Thus,
     you _should_ define action primitives if they naturally arise.

+[^3]: The action may be structured, for example there may be alternatives or sequences of "sub-actions".
+If the action has non-trivial structure, the structure of this sub-subsection should reflect the structure of the remainder of the sub-section.
-[^3]: One way to structure is to have a set of "sub-actions"
-      with a conflict resolution strategy.
+One way to structure is to have a set of "sub-actions" with a conflict resolution strategy.